rensx/Svg2PDF/README.md

 # Svg2PDF
-A simple, performant, mini SVG parser and mapped to a hacked pdf format.
+A simple, performant, mini SVG parser and mapper to a hacked pdf format.